 Location: Near intersection of Tsawwassen Dr N and Blue Heron Dr, Delta.
 Monitoring began in Feb 2016.

 Dominant Noise Sources: Highway 17, Tsawwassen Ferry, and Deltaport terminals activity.
 Community Noise Level Comparison: Noise levels at NMT are very similar to those experienced at nearest residences.
-Data between June-Aug 2019 unavailable due to switch over.

-Event Commentary:

 There were minimal alerts generated at this site.
 There was no clear trend for any of the alerts.

-Noise Level Commentary: